 EPA completed the remedial design phase of the selected building, soil, and sediment cleanup action in June 2008.
 Utilizing funding under the American Recovery and Reinvestment Act (ARRA) EPA completed building demolition and asbestos abatement in April 2011, with many tons of debris disposed off-site in approved facilities.
 About 5000 tons of steel was recovered - most of which was recycled locally and some was sent to a landfill for disposal.
 PCB-contaminated concrete foundations were removed next and contaminated soil was excavated and disposed of off site.
 Contaminated sediment was also excavated from on- and off-site portions of a drainage ditch located on the north end of the OMC Plant 2 area.
 Additional contaminated dune sand was also excavated for off-site disposal.

 Most of the contaminated soil and sediment at OU 4 has been removed in accordance with the 2007 ROD, except for some areas where the planned cleanup needed to be modified.
 Because EPA was unable to excavate areas of buried utilities and deep soil contamination at the former "Old Die Cast Building" area, an amendment to the 2007 ROD was completed in December 2012.
-Completion of the Remedial Design for this cleanup work is planned for December 2013.
+Completion of the Remedial Design for this cleanup work is planned for early 2014.
 Additionally, the north ditch area had contamination below the designated excavation depth and soil contamination was located too close to the eastern PCB containment cell for excavation, so cleanup in these areas was modified through a July 2, 2012 Explanation of Significant Differences (ESD).
 The ESD resulted in engineered caps for these areas.
-It is planned that soil excavation, concrete removal, and site restoration will continue until spring 2014.
+It is planned that soil excavation, concrete removal, and site restoration will be complete during summer 2014.

 EPA released a second proposed cleanup plan covering the groundwater contamination and TCE DNAPL in August 2008.
 EPA proposed to enhance the naturally-occurring in situ ("in place") bacterial degradation of the dissolved organic solvents in five identified contaminant plumes by adding a soluble food.
 This would allow the "solvent-eating" bacteria to greatly reduce the levels of dissolved solvents in the water.
 Separately, a pure TCE DNAPL plume would be destroyed using soil-mixing machinery to add specially-made iron filings into the TCE that would act to reductively dechlorinate (destroy) the hydrocarbon solvent.
 Later, EPA would monitor groundwater conditions until contaminant cleanup levels are met (in about 10-20 years).

-Lastly, because some contaminated groundwater flows off site towards Waukegan Harbor, in September 2011, EPA installed an air sparge curtain system along the southern property line to remove dissolved solvents from the water as it flows off site.
-EPA, then Illinois EPA, will operate the air sparge curtain system for at least 15 years.
-The air sparge unit releases an underground "curtain" of air bubbles into the groundwater and the bubbles help to remove the dissolved contaminants from the water to the air bubbles, which then discharge from the ground surface.
+Lastly, because some contaminated groundwater flows off site towards Waukegan Harbor, EPA would install an air sparge curtain system along the southern property line to remove dissolved solvents from the water as it flows off site.
+The air sparge unit would release an underground "curtain" of air bubbles into the groundwater and the bubbles would help to remove the dissolved contaminants from the water to the air bubbles, which then discharge from the ground surface.

 EPA issued a ROD for the groundwater remedy and DNAPL cleanup actions in February 2009.
+The air sparge curtain system was installed in September 2011 and Illinois EPA currently operates the system.
 Soil mixing of iron into the TCE DNAPL soils was completed in December 2011.
-Groundwater bioremediation was replaced with the injection of an aggressive oxidizer (sodium permanganate) into one of the five identified TCE plumes because its location interfered with the location of the consolidation facility in which dredged harbor sediments from 2012-13 are being placed.
+Groundwater bioremediation was replaced with the injection of an aggressive oxidizer (sodium permanganate) into one of the five identified TCE plumes because its location interfered with the location of the consolidation facility in which dredged harbor sediments from 2012-13 were placed.
 Injection of a sodium permanganate oxidizer solution was completed during spring 2013.
-Injection of biodegradation fluids into the remaining TCE plumes is planned to begin during late fall 2013 after groundwater sampling is conducted to confirm the current outline of the contaminant plumes.
+Injection of biodegradation fluids into the remaining TCE plumes is planned to begin during early 2014.
 Combined with the harbor and WCP cleanup actions, the OMC Plant 2 site cleanup actions would be the final cleanup actions planned for the OMC site.